Education

 A Naturalist in Training needs to enjoy working with children and the public, have an appreciation for science and nature, and be willing to learn new things.
 Look at the descriptions of the summer and school year tracks to see which ones most closely match your interests and availability.

-NITs are required to follow safety safety guidelines, show up on-time, and prepared for trainings and volunteer shifts.
+NITs are required to follow safety safety guidelines, show up on-time to all assigned shifts, and prepared for trainings and volunteer shifts.
 See the descriptions of the summer and school year programs for availability requirements.

 Questions?
 Email the Volunteer Coordinator.